etwk/blog/content/lists/books.md

 ### Neuroscience
 - [ ] Seeing the Mind: Spectacular Images from Neuroscience, and What They Reveal about Our Neuronal Selves #must
 - [ ] Pain: The Science of Suffering (Patrick Wall) #manual #must
+- [ ] A Brief History of Intelligence: Evolution, AI, and the Five Breakthroughs That Made Our Brains (Max S. Bennett) #technology #must
+- [ ] The Mind Electric: A Neurologist on the Strangeness and Wonder of Our Brains (Pria Anand)
+- Dean Buonomano
+	- [ ] Your Brain Is a Time Machine: The Neuroscience and Physics of Time
+	- [ ] Brain Bugs: How the Brain's Flaws Shape Our Lives
+- [ ] The Neural Mind: How Brains Think (George Lakoff, Srini Narayanan)
+- [ ] The Evolutionary Road to Human Memory (Elisabeth A. Murray, Steven P. Wise, Mary K. L. Baldwin, Kim S. Graham)

 ### Physics
 - [ ] Dancing Wu Li Masters: An Overview of the New Physics #quantum #philosophy